IDEELResearch/RTSS_Kisumu_Schisto/README.md

 #### 02_DataMeld_Luminex

 -   Study specific: compiles all samples from "clean" luminex data folder based on sample type (all_plates_df)
+-   Compiles all sample data into single rows (rtss_df and rtss_luminex.csv).
+    -   All multiple antigen-serology MFI data are averaged.
     -   Links maternal/infant samples by creating a shared "RID"
     -   Extracts Timepoint from name (Maternal samples termed "M01")
     -   Maintains Plate names for each sample run (\$Plates_Serologytype)

 ## Results

 -   Nothing yet

 ## Data

 Data is not included in the github folder though available on request.

 #### Luminex

 -   Raw: contains renamed csvs from Angela's google drive folder.
 Currently just MagPix data from Kisumu
 -   Clean: outputs from initial extraction, melded RTSS sample data